 Dr. Lohmann is currently preparing her PhD thesis for publication as a monograph.
 She has also recently published a peer-reviewed article, ‘“Wheels turning in opposite directions”: Objective Temporality, Utopia and the Individual in Sheri S. Tepper’s The Gate to Women’s Country and Ursula K. Le Guin’s The Dispossessed’, in Fafnir - Nordic Journal of Science Fiction and Fantasy Research, and additionally contributed a book chapter on utopia as living organism to the Festschrift Transgressive Utopianism: Essays in Honor of Lucy Sargisson, published in the Ralahine Utopian Studies Series by Peter Lang Publishing in March 2021.
 Moreover, she is working on a commissioned short monograph on Marge Piercy's novel Woman on the Edge of Time for the new series Palgrave SFF: A New Canon by Palgrave Macmillan, as well as on contributions to a forthcoming science fiction textbook.
 Dr. Lohmann has also presented her work at numerous national and international conferences and in invited talks, including two keynote speeches, as well as in several podcasts, including as co-host (with Dr. Adam Stock of York St John University) of a guided tour of York's utopian urban heritage for the York Festival of Ideas 2018.
 In 2017, Dr. Lohmann served as Project Officer for the exhibition 'Time Machines', on time travel and narrative, displayed at Palace Green Library, Durham.

-As a German/American originally from Munich, Germany and previously a long-time resident of the UK, Dr. Lohmann is the proud holder of two native tongues (English and German), two master’s degrees from the University of St Andrews in addition to her PhD (English literature and philosophy), three nationalities (German, US and UK), and twenty-six thriving houseplants (as well as some that are struggling a little).
-In her free time, she enjoys yoga, hiking/hillwalking, and choral singing (most recently as part of the Durham University Choral Society, now in the Kammerchor Concerto Vocale and the Akademischer Chor in Tübingen).
+As a German/American originally from Munich, Germany and previously a long-time resident of the UK, Dr. Lohmann is the proud holder of two native tongues (English and German), two master’s degrees from the University of St Andrews in addition to her PhD (English literature and philosophy), three nationalities (German, US and UK), and twenty-six houseplants.
+In her free time, she enjoys yoga, hiking/hillwalking, and choral singing (for example as part of the Durham University Choral Society, now in the Kammerchor Concerto Vocale and the Akademischer Chor in Tübingen).